Skip to main content

 • 2018-2019: Entry-level pricing around $99-$199/month.
 This is when many current long-term users signed up.

 If you signed up for Buildertrend five years ago paying $199/month, you could easily be paying 3-5x that amount today for the same core features.
-That’s a pattern worth paying attention to before you sign a new contract.
+The move to volume-based pricing continues that trajectory.
+Under the new model, growing your business can trigger rate changes independently of general price increases, which makes long-term cost harder to predict.
 For a broader comparison of what’s available, see our construction software pricing guide.

 Cost Comparison: Buildertrend vs. Projul